balena-io/docs/shared/getting-started/whatYouNeed/jetson-tx2.md

 <img height=150px style="float: right;padding-left: 10px;" src="/img/jetson-tx2/jetson-tx2.jpg">

-* An [Nvidia Jetson TX2][tx2], along with the baseboard that allows flashing from an SD card.
+* A [Nvidia Jetson TX2][tx2], along with the baseboard that allows flashing from an SD card.
 * A 4GB or larger microSD card.
 The [speed class][sdSpeed] of the card also matters - use the fastest you can find.
 * An ethernet cable.
 * Compatible power supply.